-Sasikala seeks parole to attend husband Natarajan's funeral
+Sasikala granted 15-day parole, to attend husband Natarajan's funeral

-Jailed AIADMK leader VK Sasikala, who is currently lodged in Bengaluru's Parappana Agrahara Jail, has sought parole in the wake of her husband's death in the wee hours of Tuesday.
-Reportedly, Sasikala is expected to travel to Thanjavur directly by road for the funeral.
+Jailed AIADMK leader VK Sasikala, who is currently lodged in Bengaluru's Parappana Agrahara Jail, was granted a 15-day parole in the wake of her husband's death in the wee hours of Tuesday.
+Sasikala is expected to travel to Thanjavur directly by road for the funeral.

+"A 15-day parole has been granted (to Sasikala) with a slew of conditions," Jail Superintendent of Parappana Agrahara Central Jail Somashekhar told PTI.

+He said Sasikala is not allowed to hold public meetings or attend any political events during the period.

 Convicted in the Rs 66.6 crore disproportionate assets case, Sasikala is serving a four-year jail term in Bengaluru Parappana Agrahara prison since February last.